Taking drugs while pregnant is very dangerous, especially when a person is taking narcotics. It can cause problems for both mother and child.

 Cocaine

 Anybody who takes cocaine early in her pregnancy has an increased risk of miscarriage.
-When this drug is used later in pregnancy the chance of placental abruption is much greater.
-This can lead to preterm birth, severe bleeding, and in the most severe cases, fetal death.
+When this drug is used later in pregnancy, the chance of placental abruption is much greater.
+This can lead to preterm birth, severe bleeding, and, in the most severe cases, the baby’s death.

-The American Congress of Obstetricians and Gynecology (ACOG) notes that women who use cocaine while pregnant have a 25 percent higher chance of premature labor, which is never good for the baby.
+The American Congress of Obstetricians and Gynecologists (ACOG) notes that women who use cocaine while pregnant have a far higher chance of premature labor than people who don’t use cocaine.
+Premature labor increases the risk of respiratory distress, underdeveloped organs, and an immature immune system.

 Heroin